-UKCAT Candidates are marked on the number of correct answers given on the verbal reasoning, quantitative reasoning and abstract reasoning subtests.
+Candidates are marked on the number of correct answers given on each section of the UKCAT.
 There is no negative marking for incorrect answers.
-The score is converted to a scale that shares a common range from 300 to 900 for each subtest.
+Your score is converted to a scale that shares a common range from 300 to 900 for each subtest.
 A total score is then generated by adding all the individual subtest scores.
-The total scale score ranges from 900 to 2700.
-Note that your results for the new Decision Making subtest will not contribute to your score and will not be communicated to the universities to which you apply, please have a look on the UKCAT website for the latest information.
+This total scaled score ranges from 1200 to 3600, bearing that in mind what is the UKCAT cut-off?

 Short Answer: There is no official cut-off, however due to the high volume of applicants, some universities use a UKCAT cut-off system to shortlist candidates that apply to their courses.

 Long Answer: A UKCAT score good enough for admittance to one particular university might be below the cut- off of another.
 The answer to this question depends on the university in question.
 Universities that require the UKCAT each have their own approach to assessing UKCAT scores, some schools do not have a minimum requirement, while others do – here are some of the methods used by medical and dental schools to set a cut-off score:

 Minimum score system: This is basically where, in most cases, a university would look at the overall performance of candidates in a particular testing cycle to set a minimum score.
 For example, they might consider the average total score achieved in a particular year and decide to set that as the cut-off.
 Any applicants that achieves below that average is automatically rejected.